piotrmurach/tty-progressbar/README.md

 There are number of configuration options that can be provided:

 * `total` total number of steps to completion
-* `width` for the bars display including formatting options defaulting to total
+* `width` of the bars display in terminal columns excluding formatting options.
+Defaults to total steps
 * `complete` completion character by default `=`
 * `incomplete` incomplete character by default single space
 * `output` the output stream defaulting to `stderr`